anup1969/int-video/LAST_SESSION.md

 - Be transparent about assumptions made in code
 - Greeting preference: "Jai Shri Krishna" (not good morning/good night)
 - Auto-push to tester dashboard: After fixing bugs or creating features, automatically add new version to tester dashboard (don't wait to be asked)
+- Auto-push to PMS: Also push versions to PMS (https://pms.globaltechtrums.com) using scripts/pms-integration.js

 ## Next Session
 Just say "continue with int-video" and I'll read this file to get context.